section-engineering-education/engineering-education/articles/lipa-na-mpesa-online/index.md

 - Append Bearer in front of the string to create the authorization string.
 - Get the current timestamp.
 - Get the lipa na Mpesa URL which is stored as an environmental variable.
 - Get your business short code and `passkey`.
-To get them, proceed to  your [test credentials](https://developer.safaricom.co.ke/test_credentials).
+Proceed to  your [test credentials](https://developer.safaricom.co.ke/test_credentials).
 Then copy and paste the `Lipa Na Mpesa Online Shortcode` as the business short code to your `.env` file and `Lipa Na Mpesa Online Passkey` as the passkey.
 - Get the password which is generated from a buffer composed of business short code, passkey, and timestamp.
 The buffer is then encoded to a `base64` string.
 - Set the transaction type to CustomerPayBillOnline which is the only one supported.
 Don't change it.
 - Set the amount to be paid.